polettix/ETOOBUSY/_posts/2023-03-30-pwc210-kill-and-win.md

     - this causes all the `2` to be killed due to chain reaction
     - this causes the remaining `1` and the `3` to be killed due to chain reaction
-- the second sub-list yields 13, like this:
+- the second sub-list yields 11, like this:
-    - we hit the `6`
+    - we hit the `5`
-    - this causes the `7` to be killed due to chain reaction
+    - this causes the `6` to be killed due to chain reaction
 - the third sub-list yields 8, because we only shoot at one single item and no chain reaction is triggered (there's no `7` nor `9`).

+> **UPDATE 2023-03-31** changed the example values to actually make sense,
+> sorry for the confusion!!!

 So, at this point, it's a matter of calculating how much each sub-list is worth, firing at the lowest item of each and tracking chain reactions by